Nobody behind the Resolute Desk? He's there. You just can't see him.

 - National Lampoons Senior Trip, which ostensibly takes place in the mid-1990s, depicts a fictional President who looks less like Bill Clinton and more like Franklin Roosevelt (minus the wheelchair).

-- The Naked Gun, in a famous sequence, depicted Queen Elizabeth II attending a baseball game, which turned out to be the setting for an assassination attempt.
+- In the first film, Queen Elizabeth II attends a baseball game, which turned out to be the setting for an assassination attempt.

 - A photograph of Ronald Reagan was prominently displayed in the NORAD command room in War Games.
 (Probably there because it's Truth in Television - US federal government buildings usually display a photograph of the current President, as with the French example below - but admirers of the "Gipper" have accused the movie of Anviliciously cutting away to his picture every time the Def Con alert was raised.)